IngridEvertsen/IE-6th-HandIn-ImgP/README.md

   - Gives **spoken praise** (e.g. “Well done”, “Nice depth”).
   - Occasionally informs the user how many reps are done / left.

-The experience is wrapped in a small “mini app” UI:
+The experience is visualised/shown in a small “mini app” UI:
 - Start screen with instructions.
 - Live overlay with rep count and current stage.